 Elevating port security to new heights, drones are set to play a pivotal role in surveillance.
 Unlike traditional security measures, drones offer unparalleled flexibility, swiftly covering expansive port areas, including challenging spots like perimeters, rooftops, and cargo holds.
 Port authorities are embracing drones as aerial sentinels, providing hawk-eyed vigilance to enhance overall security protocols.

-The International Maritime Organization (IMO) advocates for time-bound action plans and the adoption of a Maritime Single Window (MSW) system to digitize the shipping industry.
+The International Maritime Organization (IMO) advocates for time-bound action plans and the adoption of a Maritime Single Window (MSW) system to digitise the shipping industry.
 With amendments effective from January 1, 2024, public authorities are mandated to establish, maintain, and use single window systems for electronic data exchange.
-However, a global study reveals uneven readiness among ports for MSW implementation, emphasizing the significance of IMO’s post-deadline actions in shaping the industry’s digital future.
+However, a global study reveals uneven readiness among ports for MSW implementation, emphasising the significance of IMO’s post-deadline actions in shaping the industry’s digital future.

 The conclusion of the G20 meeting in India heralded the establishment of a linking corridor connecting India-Middle East-Europe.
 This transformative initiative aims to streamline logistics, reduce costs, and enhance industry efficiency.
 Simultaneously, green corridors are gaining prominence, aligning with sustainability goals.
 These corridors not only facilitate international trade but also mandate adherence to environmental sustainability, fostering eco-friendly practices.